Phorespher/CISC3140/Task 4/Lab 2/README.md

 For this I used GitBash, Postman, Visual Studio, Node Js, Joi, Express 4x.
 Here I created a REST API, along with get,post,put, and delete.
+I used the http://localhost5000/api/courses/1 to get name, whether it is connectable, and delete in PostMan.

 akhyd@DESKTOP-0BQI8LO MINGW64 ~/Desktop/Something New/Lab4 task2 (main)
 $ mkdir hello-api